linkedin/transport/CONTRIBUTING.md

 Tips for Getting Your Pull Request Accepted
 ===========================================

-*Note: These are suggestions.
-Customize as needed.*

 1. Make sure all new features are tested and the tests pass.
 2. Bug fixes must include a test case demonstrating the error that it fixes.
 3. Open an issue first and seek advice for your change before submitting a pull request.
-Large features which have never been discussed are unlikely to be accepted. **You have been warned.**
+Large features which have never been discussed are unlikely to be accepted.